“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 Let's learn what Google Postmaster is and how you can use it to improve your email performance.

-A Google Postmaster tool is a free service that allows email senders to monitor and improve email deliverability.
-It provides insights into email performance and sender reputation, such as spam complaints, bounce rates, and authentication status.
+The Google Postmaster tool is a free service that allows email senders to monitor and improve email deliverability.
+It provides insights into email performance such as sender reputation, spam complaints, bounce rates, and authentication status.

 Setting up the Google Postmaster tool is strongly recommended if your contact list contains a sizable percentage of Gmail users to get valuable data.